Country Guides

 US passport application2×2 inches (51×51mm)1:1 (square)

 See the problem?
 If you Google "Indian passport photo size," most results tell you 2×2 inches or 51×51mm — because that is the correct size for printed photos used at BLS/VFS centers abroad, and for OCI and visa applications.
 But the Passport Seva digital upload uses a completely different specification.
+The fastest way to fix this is to use an Indian passport photo maker that outputs the exact 630×810 format.

 A photo prepared for your OCI application will be rejected by Passport Seva.
 A photo sized for your US passport will be rejected.
 Even a photo from a professional studio that gives you a "standard Indian passport photo" may be rejected — because most studios produce 2×2 inch prints, not 630×810px digital files.